arkebuzer/myhouse/README.md

 # myhouse
-Web-app for basic house monitoring
+Myhouse is web-app for basic house monitoring.

+## meteo

+Meteo is simple monitor for data about weather conditions.